 The 106.5 metre curved bridge at Pescara Point is shaped like an eel and includes a scale-type pattern within the balustrade and on the retaining wall approaches.
 The design solution acknowledges and works with the physical constraints of the site as well as the design requirements of the urban design and landscape framework.

 Mana whenua have gifted the name ‘Te Mara O Hine’ to the footbridge, which means ‘The Garden of Hine’.
 Hinewai was an ancestor of Waiohua who was locally renowned for her expansive gardens and for feeding the people.
-Eight iwi artworks have also been installed as part of the wider SCI project, with four located along the Southern Path.
+Eight iwi artworks, led by iwi artist Henrietta Nicholas, have also been installed as part of the wider SCI project, with four located along the Southern Path.

 This path provides a missing link across the harbour and connects in with a city-wide cycling and walking network being developed, which encourages communities to use more active modes when travelling shorter distances.